SOCIAL CLASS AND THE BENNET FAMILY IN “PRIDE AND PREJUDICE”

 Considering how long I have been a fan of Jane Austen’s 1813 novel, "PRIDE AND PREJUDICE" and its numerous television and movie adaptations, I am surprised that I have never considered something about its heroine, Elizabeth Bennet, and her family.
 Ever since I have been reading numerous articles about the novel and its adaptations, I have noticed that many have labeled the Bennet family as members of the middle-class or the upper middle-class in Regency England.
 And it finally occurred to me that many of these fans were in error.

 It is quite apparent that Mr. Darcy was a member of the upper class.
 He was the owner of a vast estate in Derbyshire called Pemberly.
 His estate earned him £10,000 pounds per year.
 The Darcy family had been members of the landed gentry for generations.
 And his mother, Lady Anne Darcy (formerly Anne Fitzwilliam) came from an aristocratic family.
 In other words, his maternal grandfather was a peer.
-But what many fans of Austen’s novel failed to realize that aside from her mother’s family connections, Elizabeth also came from the landed gentry.
+But what many fans of Austen’s novel failed to realize that despite her mother’s family connections, Elizabeth also came from the landed gentry.

-Landed gentry is a traditional British social class consisting of "gentlemen" in the original sense.
-In other words, those who owned land in the form of country estates to such an extent that they were not required to work except in an administrative capacity on their own lands.
+the Landed Gentry is a traditional British social class consisting of "gentlemen" in the original sense.
+In other words, those who owned land in the form of country estates to such an extent that they were not required to work except in an administrative capacity of their own lands.
 The estates were often, but not always, made up of tenanted farms, in which the gentleman could live entirely off rent income.
 The landed gentry were among the untitled members of the upper class, not the middle class.

 Mr. Bennet, Elizabeth’s father, was an English gentleman who owned the estate, Longbourn.
 His estate earned him at least £2,000 pounds per year.
-Many of the novel’s fans tend to assume that because his estate earned this small amount, he was a landowner that happened to be a part of the middle class.
-What fans have failed to remember is that ”PRIDE AND PREJUDICE” was written and set either during the late 18th century or the early 19th century.
-Social status was determined by family connections and on a smaller scale, how one earned money.
+Many of the novel’s fans tend to assume that because his estate earned this amount, he was a landowner that happened to be a part of the middle class.
+What fans have failed to remember is that "PRIDE AND PREJUDICE" was written and set either during the late 18th century or the early 19th century.
+Social status was determined by family connections and on a smaller scale, how an individual earned money.
 If Mr. Bennet was really a member of the middle class in Regency England, he would be a tenant farmer (one who rented land from landowners) or a yeoman farmer (one who owns land, but has to work the fields himself).
 Since Mr. Bennet was neither, he was a member of the upper class.

-Austen hinted in ”PRIDE AND PREJUDICE” that the Bingley family’s wealth originated in trade.
+Austen hinted in "PRIDE AND PREJUDICE" that the Bingley family’s wealth had originated in trade.
 She also hinted that Charles Bingley’s father had intended to purchase an estate for the family before he died, but failed to do so.
 Which led to Bingley leasing the Hertfordshire estate, Netherfield, around the beginning of the novel.
 In other words, Bingley was NOT a landowner.
 Bingley earned at least £4,000 or £5,000 pounds per year from his businesses.
-But since he did not own an estate and his wealth came from “trade”, he and his sisters were not members of the upper class.
+But since he did not own an estate and his wealth came from "trade", he and his sisters were not members of the upper class.
 Like Mrs. Bennet and her siblings, they were members of the middle class.
-No amount of money or education would change their status, unless Bingley joined the landed gentry by purchasing an estate . . . and severing all financial ties with the business that had made his family wealthy, in order to cleanse the "taint of trade".
+No amount of money or education would change their status, unless Bingley joined the landed gentry by purchasing an estate . . . and severing all financial ties with the business that had created his family's wealth, in order to cleanse the "taint of trade".
 It is ironic that Bingley’s sisters spent most of the novel making snide remarks about Mrs. Bennet’s middle class connections, when their own family came from the same class via trade.
 Even more ironic is the fact that Jane Bennet followed her father’s example by marrying a man who was socially beneath her.

 Looking back on Mr. Darcy’s first marriage proposal, I can see why Elizabeth would feel insulted by his words and attitude.
-Not only did he personally insult her, but made certain comments about her family connections being inferior to hers that now strike me as ironic.
+Not only did he personally insult her, but made certain comments about her family connections being inferior to his that now strike me as ironic.
 Darcy considered Elizabeth inferior to himself, due to her mother’s middle class origins.
-Yet, he failed to consider that Elizabeth was the daughter of a gentleman and the landed gentry.
-More importantly, he failed to consider that his closest friend came from “trade”, making their origins the same as Mrs. Bennet.
+Yet, he failed to consider that Elizabeth was the daughter of a gentleman and a member of the landed gentry, like him.
+More importantly, he failed to consider that his closest friend came from "trade", making their origins the same as Mrs. Bennet.
 Not only do I find this ironic, but also hypocritical.
-And what I find even more interesting is that because of the attitudes of Darcy and Bingley’s sisters, many fans of ”PRIDE AND PREJUDICE” seemed to believe that the Bennets were members of Regency England’s middle class, instead of the upper class.
+And what I find even more interesting is that because of the attitudes of Darcy and Bingley’s sisters, many fans of "PRIDE AND PREJUDICE" seemed to believe that the Bennets were members of Regency England’s middle class, instead of the upper class.